Book of Blue | Bare Essence

 The assistance is called for because so many men want to drink themselves and can orgasm to the desire — then once they ejaculate are often ashamed that they even had such a thought, and cannot bring themselves to do it.
 There is much emotion released here.
 And among other places this is where the thresholder’s role emerges: the person who helps another with their self-acceptance.

 I would love and adore a conversation among both men and women about this practice of elegant beauty.
+And among men: let’s get together, talk about this, and do it.
+I can see it happening with women present as witnesses, and with just the men themselves.

 The Delicate Work of the Thresholder